chop-dbhi/data-models-sqlalchemy/README.md

 ## Web Service

-The web service uses a simple Flask debug server for now.
+The web service uses a [Gunicorn](http://gunicorn.org/) server in the Docker container and the Flask debug server locally.
 It exposes the following endpoints:

 - Creation DDL at `/<model>/<version>/ddl/<dialect>/`
 - Creation DDL for only `table`, `constraint`, or `index` elements at `/<model>/<version>/ddl/<dialect>/<elements>`